This Fort Duquesne blog header is a Google SketchUp model rendered in easy-to-use Shaderlight from ArtVPS (free trial for both PC and Mac!)

 I'm back and everything is new!

-While away from the Island on my two-month adventure at summer camp the SketchUp people developed a totally new version of SketchUp called Sketchup 8.
+While I was away from the Island on a two-month adventure the SketchUp people developed Sketchup 8.
 Just click on that link to find out more as there is too much awesomeness to describe.
+Really!